The U.S. loses its top AAA rating from Fitch over worries about the nation's finances

 The downgrade comes two months after the Biden administration and House Republicans agreed to suspend the government's debt ceiling in a last minute deal, narrowly avoiding a potentially disastrous federal default.

-It marks another rebuke for the U.S., which lost its AAA rating from S&P in 2011 in the midst of another debt ceiling standoff.
+It marks another rebuke for the U.S., which lost its AAA rating from Standard & Poor's in 2011 in the midst of another debt ceiling standoff.
 Today, only one of the three major credit ratings agencies — Moody's Investors Service — gives the United States a top-notch AAA rating.

 Fitch acknowledged the strength of the U.S. economy and the advantages conveyed by the dollar's role as the world's most important currency.